jonkoops/matomo-tracker/packages/js/README.md

-# Matomo Tracker
+# Matomo Tracker (JavaScript)

-Stand alone library for using matamo tracking in frontend projects
+Stand alone library for using Matamo tracking in frontend projects

 ## Installation